calcuis/random-pattern-suko/README.md

 The generated pattern is returned by the function.

-**Calculate Sums:** Another function named `calculate_sums(pattern)` is defined.
+**Calculate Sums:** another function named `calculate_sums(pattern)` is defined.
 This function calculates the sums of specific groups of digits within the pattern.
 It does so by:

 Defining four sets of indices (i, j, k, l) that correspond to groups of digits within the pattern.